LuiseFreese/LuiseFreese/README.md

 ## Whats important to me & what's going on?

 ### Microsoft 365 Community Docs
-I actively contribute to the Microsoft 365 Community Docs and make tech understandable
+I actively contribute to the Microsoft 365 Community Docs and make tech more understandable

 ### Microsoft 365 PnP